Summary of Important Information for BROVANA

 - changes in laboratory blood levels, including high levels of blood sugar (hyperglycemia) and low levels of potassium (hypokalemia)

-Do not exceed the recommended dose.
-Excessive use of BROVANA, or use with other LABAs or anticholinergic medications, can result in undesirable increase in anticholinergic activity.
 If your COPD symptoms worsen over time, do not increase your dose of BROVANA.
 Call your healthcare provider.

 What should I tell my healthcare provider before using BROVANA?